Library Fact Sheets

-As the legacy backbone of the U.S. military's global satellite communications capabilities, the Defense Satellite Communications System constellation provides nuclear-hardened, anti-jam, high-data rate, long-haul communications to users worldwide.
+As the legacy backbone of the U.S. military's global satellite communications capabilities, the Defense Satellite Communications System (DSCS) constellation provides nuclear-hardened, anti-jam, high-data rate, long-haul communications to users worldwide.

 DSCS supports: the defense communications system, the Army's ground mobile forces, the Air Force's airborne terminals, Navy ships at sea, the White House Communications Agency, the State Department and other users.
 U.S. Strategic Command has overall responsibility for DSCS.

 The first DSCS III satellite was launched in October 1982.
-In all, DSCS III successfully launched 14 operational satellites, of which 8 satellites are still operational and continue to be used in various capacities, from operational communications in Southwest Asia to research and development of ground-based support capabilities.
+In all, DSCS III successfully launched 14 operational satellites, of which eight satellites are still operational and continue to be used in various capacities, from operational communications in Southwest Asia to research and development of ground-based support capabilities.

 DSCS III satellites support globally distributed Department of Defense and national security users.
 The final four of 14 satellites received Service Life Enhancement Program modifications.
 These changes provide substantial capacity improvements through higher power amplifiers, more sensitive receivers, and additional antenna connectivity options.
 The DSCS communications payload includes six independent Super High Frequency (SHF) transponder channels that cover a 500 MHz bandwidth.
-Three receive and five transmit antennas provide selectable options for Earth coverage, area coverage and/or spot beam coverage.
+Three receive and five transmit antennas provide selectable options for earth coverage, area coverage and/or spot beam coverage.
 A special purpose single-channel transponder is also on board.